-LIBOR: London Inter-Bank Offered Rate (LIBOR) is the interest rate banks charge each other for short-term money, for terms of one day to one year.
-LIBOR may be used as the underlying rate for the Floating Leg of a swap.
-See Swap Index.
+Luse same definition from page 10]LIBOR: London Inter-Bank Offered Rate (LIBOR) is the interest rate banks charge each other for short-term money, usually in Eurodollars, for terms of one day to one year.
+Historically (prior to 2022), LIBOR was used as the underlying rate for the Floating Leg a swap.
+In 2017, the BBA announced its intention to wind down and replace LIBOR over a five-year period.
+The publication of LIBOR (1 month and 3 month) ceased at the end of June 2023.
+SOFR has become the primary replacement index for LIBOR.
+See SOFR and Swap Index.

-ark-to-Market: calculation of the value of a financial instrument (e.g., an interest rate swap) or security based on the current market rates or prices of the underlying instrument or security.
+M ark-to-Market: calculation of the value of a financial instrument (e.g., an interest rate swap) or security based on the current market rates or prices of the underlying instrument or security.